kcrary/istari/core/partial.md

 Given some recursive function `h`, we say that `y` induces `x` when computing `h y` entails computing `h x`.
-If `h y` halts, we can do induction using the entailment relation (over the arguments that `y` induces), viewing `x` as less than `y` when `y` induces `x`.
+If `h y` halts, we can do induction using the inducement relation (over the arguments that `y` induces), viewing `x` as less than `y` when `y` induces `x`.

 In our formulation of inducement, it is convenient not to restrict ourselves only to partial functions with a single argument.
-Instead, we work with partial terms (say, having type `partial a`) and a function that adapts such partial terms into partial function with a single argument.
+Instead, we work with partial terms (say, having type `partial a`) and a function that adapts such partial terms into a partial function with a single argument.
 Thus the adapter has type:

     partial a -> forall (x : b) . partial (c x)